pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sg:`center -> (float, float)`

          It's a tuple containing the circle's `x` and `y` coordinates representing its center.
-         If reassigned, the circle will be moved to the new position.
+         Reassigning it moves the circle to the new position.

          .. versionadded:: 2.4.0